 - Course layout

 - In-water start

+- Support craft spacing with alternating volunteers and lifeguards

+- Emergency signals

+- Flag and horn start signal

 - Beach finish

 - Swimmers who need assistance

-- Flag and horn start signal
+- Missing swimmer response (EAP)

+- Questions?

 Kayakers and lifeguards may be outside or inside the course.
+Support craft should be spread evenly around the course, including the cross leg of the half-mile race.
+Ideally, volunteers and trained lifeguards should alternate on the course.
 If a swimmer needs assistance from a kayaker, he/she should grab the kayak at the kayak's bow or stern end.
 Per USMS Rule 303.9.5, swimmers may make contact with a kayak or other physical feature, as long as they do not make forward progress on the course during contact.
 If the swimmer chooses to leave the race, the kayaker should paddle the swimmer to shallow water.
 The swimmer should exit the water and walk to the finish line so he/she can be counted.